ArcaneCircle/pixel-dungeon/README.md

-# Pixel Dungeon XDC
+# Arcane Dungeon

-Webxdc port of the awesome [Pixel Dungeon](https://github.com/watabou/pixel-dungeon)
+Traditional roguelike dungeon crawler RPG game for Webxdc, with pixel-art graphics and simple interface.

-This is a fork of https://github.com/gnojus/pixel-dungeon-gdx
+This is a fork of the awesome [Pixel Dungeon](https://github.com/watabou/pixel-dungeon)

 ## Contributing